 Nonphosphorylated Smad2/3 Control Cell Extracts: Total cell extracts from HT-1080 cells, serum-starved overnight to serve as a negative control.
 Supplied in SDS Sample Buffer.

-Phosphorylated Smad2/3 Control Cell Extracts: Total cell extracts from HT-1080 cells, serum-starved overnight and treated with hTGF-β3 #8425 (10 ng/ml, 30 min), serve as a positive control.
+Phosphorylated Smad2/3 Control Cell Extracts: Total cell extracts from HT-1080 cells, serum-starved overnight and treated with 10 ng/ml hTGF-β3 #8425 for 30 min to serve as a positive control.
 Supplied in SDS Sample Buffer.